 Shale Basin Evolution in the Central NWT

-There is potential for the discovery of new shale oil and gas reserves in NWT’s mainland basins because of the known high quality, mature source rocks identified, primarily in the Devonian Canol Formation and Cretaceous Slater River Formation.
+There is potential for the discovery of new shale oil and gas reserves in NWT’s mainland basins because of the known high quality, mature source rocks identified, primarily in the Devonian age Canol and Hare Indian formations and the Cretaceous age Slater River Formation.
 Existing framework geoscience and datasets established during the Mackenzie Plain Petroleum Project require crucial detailed study to characterize shale reservoir units.
-New information from the adjacent Peel Plain is needed to expand the knowledge of hydrocarbon resource potential and map organic-rich fairways.
-Use of this improved geoscience information supports current and future exploration activity, as well as underpins land use and resource management policies and decisions.
+New information from the adjacent Peel Plain and Plateau is needed to expand the knowledge of hydrocarbon resource potential and map organic-rich fairways.
+A detailed chronostratigraphic interpretation of the Givetian to Middle Frasnian period of shale basin evolution in the studied regions will be undertaken.